-Monster Cookie Chocolate Fudge: A twist on the Monster cookie, this fudge is filled with mini M&M’s, oats, peanut butter, and chocolate.
+This Monster Cookie Chocolate Fudge is a twist on the Monster cookie.
+Filled with mini M&M’s, oats, peanut butter, and chocolate.

 Today’s fudge is based on a cookie.